eopf-toolkit/eopf-tooling-guide/docs/tutorials/stac_zarr/R/eopf_zarr.md

     [1] 600010 600030 600050 600070 600090

-Or, we can read in the whole array and view its first few values with `head()`.
+Or, we can read in the whole array (by not providing any elements to `index`) and view its first few values with `head()`.
 Of course, reading in the whole array, rather than a small section of it, will take longer.

 ``` r
 r20m_x |>